min2ha/ukwa-site/content/target/37481/index.en.md

   "subject": "EU Referendum"
 }

-# Morning Star, The: A 'Brexit' would put workers in danger

 An argument that employment rights are on the line in the EU referendum, and the importance of not letting businesses dominate the discussion